Click here to

 SHARE THIS PAGE

-The decades long public debate around mental health has resulted in gradual change in perception and reaction to mental health issues.
+The decades long public debate around mental health has resulted in a gradual change in perception and reaction to mental health issues.
 Historically, anyone with mental health issues would be shunned at best, institutionalised at worst.

-With progress comes greater understanding but while we as individuals may have changed, businesses are lagging behind.
+With progress comes greater understanding, but while we as individuals may have changed, businesses are lagging behind.
 Poor management practices, inadequate benefits and a culture of silence can all contribute to someone’s challenges.

-That’s not to say all companies are bad and work is the sole cause of mental health issues necessarily, however it can be an environment that exacerbates them.
+That’s not to say all companies are bad and work is the sole cause of mental health issues necessarily, however, it can be an environment that exacerbates them.
 But as a manager or team leader, it can be hard to know what you should do to help.
 Rest assured, there are many things you can do to raise mental health awareness at work.

 Coming up with novel ideas can be tough if you’re unfamiliar with mental health as an issue.
 But there are already so many fantastic initiatives in place that you can adopt.